dokdit/phase-1-project/README.md

 4. Click the "Add to Favorites" button to add a word to the favorites list.
 5. The favorites list will show all the saved favorite words.
 Click on a word in the list to search for its meanings again.
 6. If an error occurs while fetching data from the API, an error message will be displayed.

+## Contributor's Guide
+Contributions to the Dictionary App are welcome!
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your changes to your forked repository.
+5. Submit a pull request detailing your changes.

 ## License
 This project is licensed under the MIT License.